 - Compare flowers made by the alternate directions (3 filters) versus the regular directions (8 filters).

 Ideas from the elves:

-- For tie-dye flowers, dip the corner of the folded filter in one color, and then dip the other end into a different color.
+- For tie-dye flowers, dip the corner of the folded filter in one color, and then dip the other end in a different color.

-- For stronger contrast colors, dip the filter into a diluted color, then add drops of food coloring directly on the tips.
+- For stronger contrasting flowers, dip the filter into a diluted color, and then add drops of food coloring directly on the tips.

 - Colors will bleed when double-dipping the filter, so use this to your advantage when mixing colors.
 Most boxes of food dye have color “recipes” printed on them.
 Use this as a guideline for blending colors.
-For example, when I made purple, I used 3 drops red and 1 drop blue.
+For example, to make purple, use 3 drops red and 1 drop blue.